Mike Madigan: Madigan and Getzendaner

 Madigan was the founder and continues as senior partner of the law firm Madigan and Getzendaner, specializing in corporate real estate property tax appeals, which has been accused of profiting from Madigan's position and power.
 Getzendaner and four other staff attorneys handle the tax appeals, while Madigan brings in clients.
-In 2008 Madigan and Getzendaner represented 45 of the 150 most valuable buildings in downtown Chicago, more than any other property tax appeal firm, and more than twice as many as the second-highest.
+In 2010 Madigan and Getzendaner represented 45 of the 150 most valuable buildings in downtown Chicago, more than any other property tax appeal firm, and more than twice as many as the second-highest.
 Clients include the John Hancock Center and the Prudential Plaza.
 From 2006 to 2008 in Cook County, Illinois, Madigan and Getzendaner received the largest reductions for their clients of any tax appeal law firm.
 Venues for property tax appeals law firms in Cook County include hearings before the County Assessor, the County Board of Review, and the County courts.
 Judges in Illinois are elected in partisan elections, and Madigan, by his Democratic Party leadership roles as committeeman and state chairman, is one of the main persons involved in slating judicial candidates.

 After the death of veteran 45th Ward committeeman and longtime chairman of the Cook County Democratic Party Thomas G. Lyons in January 2007, Cook County Democrats met in Chicago on February 1 to fill the vacancy.
-Madigan nominated Berrios, a former Illinois State Representative, then a commissioner on the Cook County Board of Review.
+Madigan nominated Joseph Berrios, a former Illinois State Representative, then a commissioner on the Cook County Board of Review.
 Cook County Democrats elected Berrios their new chairman.
 Madigan political workers aided Berrios's 2010 campaign for Cook County Assessor.
 Berrios is registered as a lobbyist to Illinois state government and advocates for issues including expanding video poker.
 Berrios lobbies Madigan in Springfield, while the Assessor is critical to the lucrative commercial real-estate tax appeals practices of law firms, including Madigan's.
 "Even by Illinois's loose conflict of interest standards, the obviousness of the Madigan-Berrios connection is stupefying," wrote Chicago Magazine in 2013.
 Berrios went on to lose to Fritz Kaegi in the Democratic primary for Cook County Assessor in March 2018.
 Kaegi then won the general election.